TryCatchHCF/Cloakify/README.md

 - prependLatLonCoords.py: Adds randomized LatLong coordinates to each line
 - prependTimestamps.py: Adds timestamps (log file style) to each line

-See comments script file for details on how to tailor the Noise Generators for your own needs
+See comments in each script for details on how to tailor the Noise Generators for your own needs

 # Create Your Own Cipers

 Cloakify Factory is at its best when you're using your own customized ciphers.
 The default ciphers may work for most needs, but in a unique exfiltration scenario you may need to build your own.
+At the very least, you can copy a prepackaged cipher and randomize the order.

 Creating a Cipher:
 - Generate a list of at least 66 unique words / phrases / symbols (Unicode accepted)